solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

+# 02 / Introduction to Azure Database for MySQL

+Before jumping into Azure Database for MySQL, it is important to understand some MySQL history.
+Also, it is important the MySQL hosting option pros and cons.

-# 02 / What is MySQL?
+## What is MySQL?

 MySQL is a relational database management system based on [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL).
 MySQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines optimized for transactional and non-transactional workloads, in-memory processing, and robust server configuration through modules.
 Its low total cost of ownership (TCO) makes it extremely popular with many organizations.
 Customers can use existing frameworks and languages to connect easily with MySQL databases.
 Reference the latest [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/features.html) for a more in-depth review of MySQL's features.

 One of MySQL databases' common use cases is the data store for web applications.
 Due to MySQL's scalability, popular content management systems (CMS), such as [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/), utilize it for their data persistence needs.
 More broadly, [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve many global web services.